GeoMOER/moer-bsc-base-r/docs/units/_unit01/unit01-01_first_things_first.md

 ## Why  R ?

-{% include figure image_path="/assets/images/unit_images/u01/gui_r.png" caption="**User Interface of R:** *“the functional appearance of the interpreter, which in my experience has struck fear into the heart of so many an undergraduate, stays true zo the very nature of the software – a blank statistical canvas that can be used for any number of tasks”*- Tilman M. Davies, The book of R " %}
+{% include figure image_path="/assets/images/unit_images/u01/gui_r.png" caption="**User Interface of R:** *“the functional appearance of the interpreter, which in my experience has struck fear into the heart of so many an undergraduate, stays true to the very nature of the software – a blank statistical canvas that can be used for any number of tasks”*- Tilman M. Davies, The book of R " %}

 The *[r-project](https://www.r-project.org/)* describe their work as such: